oracle/netsuite-suitecloud-sdk/packages/unit-testing/README.md

 - An SDF project

 ## Getting Started
+If you use SuiteCloud CLI for Node.js, you can install SuiteCloud Unit Testing when running the `project:create` command by following the questions prompted.
+This way, your project is initialized with SuiteCloud Unit Testing, and all the dependencies are being taken care of.

 > ⚠ SuiteCloud Unit Testing is installed as a `devDependency`.

-To get started with SuiteCloud Unit Testing, do the following:
+However, if you want to configure SuiteCloud Unit Testing manually, do the following:

 1. Inside of your SDF project folder, create a `src` folder.
 2. Move your project files inside of the `src` folder.